schwartzmx/gremtune/README.md

 ## Hints

 This implementation supports [Graphson 2.0](http://tinkerpop.apache.org/docs/3.4.4/dev/io/#graphson-2d0) (not 3) in order to be compatible to CosmosDB.
-This means all the responses from the CosmosDB server as well the responses from the local gremlin-server have the 2.0 format.
+This means all the responses from the CosmosDB server as well as the responses from the local gremlin-server have to comply with the 2.0 format.

 ## Examples